Novartis pays $729 million to settle U.S. kickback charges

 It also accepted responsibility for many allegations underlying the larger settlement, for which it set aside funds in July 2019.

-“We are a different company today with new leadership, a stronger culture and a more comprehensive commitment to ethics,” Chief Executive Vas Narasimhan said in a statement.
+“We are a different company today, with new leadership, a stronger culture and a more comprehensive commitment to ethics,” CEO Vas Narasimhan said in a statement.

 The $678 million payout includes $591.4 million in damages to the U.S. government, a $38.4 million forfeiture for violating an anti-kickback statute and $48.2 million to U.S. states.

-Reporting by Jonathan Stempel in New York; Additional reporting by Nate Raymond in Boston; Editing by Sandra Maler, Leslie Adler and Cynthia Osterman
+Reporting by Jonathan Stempel in New York; additional reporting by Nate Raymond in Boston and Michael Shields in Zurich; editing by Leslie Adler, Cynthia Osterman and Jason Neely